Prepaid Funerals in Canada: Are They Worth It?

 The Growing Popularity of Prepaid Funerals

-With the average traditional funeral in Canada now costing between $7,000 and $12,000, many Canadians are looking at prepaid options.
+With traditional funerals in Canada now commonly costing several thousand dollars, many Canadians are looking at prepaid options.
 According to the Funeral Service Association of Canada, prepaid funeral arrangements have increased by nearly 40% over the past decade.

 This trend reflects both rising funeral costs and a growing desire to ease the burden on family members during a difficult time.